Decompiler: Idioms

 Some idiomatic sequences are machine independent; some involve only one instruction.
 For example, nasm clears the eax register (sets it to zero).
 This can be implemented with a machine independent simplification rule, such as a = 0.

 In general, it is best to delay detection of idiomatic sequences if possible, to later stages that are less affected by instruction ordering.
 For example, the instruction scheduling phase of a compiler may insert other instructions into an idiomatic sequence, or change the ordering of instructions in the sequence.
 A pattern matching process in the disassembly phase would probably not recognize the altered pattern.
 Later phases group instruction expressions into more complex expressions, and modify them into a canonical (standardized) form, making it more likely that even the altered idiom will match a higher level pattern later in the decompilation.

-It is particularly important to recognize the compiler idioms for subroutine calls, exception handling, and switch statements.
+It is particularly important to recognize compiler idioms for subroutine calls, exception handling, and switch statements.
 Some languages also have extensive support for strings or long integers.